Bl4ues/SCP-Additions/README.md

 1. Install Minecraft **1.20.1** with Forge **47.4.10 or newer**.
 2. Install GeckoLib **4.4.9 or newer**.
 3. Place the SCP: Classified Directive JAR in the instance's `mods` folder.
-4. Install optional integrations only when compatible versions are available for Minecraft 1.20.1 Forge.
+4. Install optional integrations only if wanted additional features are desired.

 The complete usage guide, controls, commands, configuration reference, and troubleshooting information are maintained in the [Wiki](https://github.com/Bl4ues/SCP-Additions/wiki).
-A source mirror is kept in [`docs/wiki`](docs/wiki/Home.md).

 ## Configuration